 guarantee anything at all about the sites that

 but I try to periodically search for and add links

-that are fresh and offer something useful and
+that are fresh and to thereby offer something useful and

-interesting, and I remove bad links and projects where
+interesting.
+I remove bad links and projects when I find them.

 If you have a site worth adding, or experiences to

 relate in making or living in tiny houses or micro apartments, please contact me.